exanauts/ExaPF.jl/docs/src/man/powersystem.md

 of the network is defined by a non-negative value of the admittance between two buses $i$ and $j$, $y_{ij} = g_{ij} + ib_{ij}$.

-## The PowerNetwork object
+## The PowerNetwork Object

-Currently we can create a PowerNetwork object by parsing a MATPOWER datafile.
+Currently we can create a PowerNetwork object by parsing a MATPOWER data file.

 ```julia-repl
 julia> ps = PowerSystem.PowerNetwork("data/case9.m")
 ```
-Apart of MATPOWER datafile, PSSE datafile are also supported:
+Apart of MATPOWER data file, PSSE data file are also supported:
 ```julia-repl
 julia> ps = PowerSystem.PowerNetwork("data/case14.raw")
 ```

-If we print the object, we will obtain bus information and initial voltage and power that we read from the datafile.
+If we print the object, we will obtain bus information, initial voltage, and power that we read from the data file.

 ```julia-repl
 julia> println(ps)